cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

     return multipartResolver;
 }
 ```
 Next, configure the components using `@ComponentScan`.
-It will Configure component scanning directives for use with `@Configuration` classes and provides parallel support with Spring XML's `<context:component-scan>` element, passing a basePackageClasses() or basePackages() value.
+It will Configure component scanning directives for use with `@Configuration` classes and provides parallel support with Spring XML's `<context:component-scan>` element,passing a basePackageClasses() or basePackages() value.

   The `@EnableTransactionManagement` annotation is responsible for Spring's annotation-driven transaction management capability, similar to the support found in Spring's <tx:*> XML namespace.

-* Create a new file `import.sql` in `src/main/resources` and add these SQL statements:
+* Create a new file `import.sql` in `src/main/resources` and add sql statements.

 ```sql
 insert into role(roleid,rolename) values(nextval('hibernate_sequence'),'ROLE_USER');